M4dCh34t3r/e-commerce-pokeshop/README.md

 The project logo and icons were created by the author, all the item images and their respective descriptions can be acquired at [serebii.net.](https://www.serebii.net/omegarubyalphasapphire/items.shtml)

 ## How can I run the project?
 - First you have to install the project dependencies.
-You can use "npm install".
+You can use "npm install" or "yarn install".
-- After installing the dependencies, you can use "npm start" and run the aplication.
+- After installing the dependencies, you can use "npm start" or "yarn start" and run the aplication.